 The following definitions of Tx/Rx timing error groups are used for the purpose of discussion:

-UE Tx ‘timing error group’ (UE Tx TEG): A UE Tx TEG is associated with the transmission of one or more UL SRS resources for positioning, which have the same Tx timing errors within a certain margin.
+UE Tx ‘timing error group’ (UE Tx TEG): A UE Tx TEG is associated with the transmission of one or more UL SRS resources for positioning purpose, which have the same Tx timing errors within a certain margin.

 TRP Tx ‘timing error group’ (TRP Tx TEG): A TRP Tx TEG is associated with the transmission of one or more DL PRS resources, which have the same Tx timing errors within a certain margin.